alisdairjsmyth/homebridge-ambiclimate/README.md

 ## To Do
 * Refactor to a Platform plugin.
 This is predicated on Ambi Labs exposing a capability in their public API to retrieve all devices installed in a given location.
-* Implement Thermostat Service (rather than Temperature Sensor).
-This is predicated on Ambi Labs exposing a capability in their public API to get current state for each device.
 * Implement Fan Service.
 This is predicaed on Ambi Labs exposing a capability in their public API to get and set fan state.